rahulptel/aobd17/README.md

 [By username](https://www.google.com)

 ### List of repository
-[Link](https://www.google.com) to the excel file containing list of repositories.
+[Link](https://www.google.com) to the excel file containing list of student repositories.

 ### Useful Resources